charmed-kubernetes/kubernetes-docs/pages/k8s/install-manual.md

 This will preserve configuration, relations and the charms used in the deployment so a structural replica can be recreated.

-To export a bundle, it is necessary to run the Juju GUI:
+It is also possible to view, edit and export bundles from the Juju GUI:

 ```bash
 juju gui